Within 5 working days of discovering the incident you should submit an Academic Integrity Allegation Evidence Form.

 Each University of Arkansas student is required to be familiar with and abide by the University's 'Academic Integrity Policy' at honesty.uark.edu/policy.
 Students with questions about how these policies apply to a particular course or assignment should immediately contact their instructor.

-There are companies that will try to lure you into selling the notes you take in this class.
-Don't let these companies take advantage of you.
-Selling my notes to any commercial service I will consider a violation of my intellectual property rights and/or copyright law as well as a violation of the U of A's academic integrity policy.
-Continued enrollment in this class signifies intent to abide by the policy.
+Third parties may attempt to connect with you to buy your notes and other course information from this class.
+I will consider distributing course materials to a third party without my authorization a violation of my intellectual property rights and/or copyright law as well as a violation of the U of A’s academic integrity policy.
+Continued enrollment in this class signifies your intent to abide by the policy.
 Any violation will be reported to the Office of Academic Initiatives and Integrity.